On some Grothendieck expansions: Introduction

 We mention that if one sets $\beta=0$ then $\fkG_w$, $\fkGO_y$, and $\fkGSp_z$ turn into the \defn{(involution) Schubert polynomials} $\fkS_w$, $\iS_y$, and $\Sfpf_z$ studied in \cite{HMP1,Manivel,WyserYong}, which represent cohomology classes of matrix Schubert varieties rather than $K$-theory classes.
 For these polynomials, the relevant expansions are all much simpler.
 Both $\iS_y$ and $\Sfpf_z$ are equal to a constant times a multiplicity-free sum of Schubert polynomials $\fkS_w$.
 Moreover, the terms that appear are predicted by a general formula of Brion \cite{Brion} and are described combinatorially in \cite{CJW}.

 This work contains the first concrete results about the more general $\fkG$-expansion of $\fkGO_z$, or equivalently the Schubert class expansion of the $K$-theory classes of symmetric matrix Schubert varieties.
 Our main theorems can be summarized as follows.

-After reviewing some preliminaries, we prove in Section~\ref{prelim-sect} that the family of polynomials $\fkGO_z $ indexed by vexillary involutions is completely determined by a system of divided difference equations.
+Results in \cite{MP2020} give a product formula for $\fkGO_z$ when $z$ is \defn{dominant} and a divided difference recurrence for orthogonal Grothendieck polynomials indexed by vexillary involutions.
+We prove in Section~\ref{prelim-sect} that these two identities determine all instances of $\fkGO_z $ when $z$ is vexillary.
+This provides a (partial) orthogonal counterpart to results of Wyser and Yong \cite{WyserYong} showing that all symplectic Grothendieck polynomials $\fkGSp_z$ for $z \in \Ifpf_n$ are obtained by applying divided difference operators to $\fkGSp_{w_0}$.
+By contrast, one cannot use divided difference operators in this way to compute $\fkGO_z $ for arbitrary (non-vexillary) involutions $z$; see the discussion in \cite[\S2.2]{WyserYong}.